lbrito1/sane-blog-builder/README.md

 ## Development

-The `master` branch is used only to show content in Github pages.
+The `master` branch is used only to show content in Github Pages.
 Check out the `development` branch for the actual input files.

 ## Deployment instructions